dask/distributed/docs/source/scheduling-state.rst

     The global status of a worker has just changed, e.g. between ``running`` and ``paused``. log-event
-    A generic event happend on the worker, which should be logged centrally.
+    A generic event happened on the worker, which should be logged centrally.
     Note that this is in addition to the worker's log, which the client can fetch on request (up to a certain length). keep-alive